vbe0201/faucon/README.md

 # faucon: NVIDIA Falcon Microprocessor Suite

-faucon aims to provide a comprehensive tooling suite for the Falcon microprocessors, including an assembler, disassembler, a CPU emulator for debugging purposes, and documentation for the architecture.
+faucon aims to provide a comprehensive tooling suite for the Falcon microprocessors, including an assembler,a  disassembler, a CPU emulator for debugging purposes, and documentation on the architecture.
 For the time being, faucon explicitly targets the fuc5 generation of these MCUs.

 See [the wiki](https://github.com/vbe0201/faucon/wiki) for architecture documentation.